-The NTBC Study: 5% of nitisinone-treated patients versus 8% for historical control experienced HCC.
+The NTBC study: 5% of nitisinone-treated patients versus 8% for historical control experienced HCC.

-The Quebec Study: HCC was reported in one patient who started nitisinone > 30 days of age group; no HCC was reported in nitisinone-naive group or the nitisinone group started < 30 days of age.
+The Quebec study: HCC was reported in one patient who started nitisinone after 30 days of age; no HCC was reported in nitisinone-naive group or the nitisinone group that started before 30 days of age.